bernhardsen/aoc2023_python/README.md

 port of the Rust implementation.
 Maybe it's because of how simple it is, but I feel it reads well, and is elegant enough.

+### Day 7: Camel Cards
+Fun problem.
+One small change I made from my Rust implementation is that I stopped passing if we wanted to use J as joker or not as a parameter, and instead just replaced `J` with `?`.
+That way I could have one logic for both parts, just one input with jacks, and one with jokers.